 The way in which garlic is toxic to dogs is quite startling to read about, but learning as far in advance of your journey into dog ownership as possible is your best bet at keeping your animal alive and happy for a fulfilling long life with you.

-Garlic isn’t fatal immediately to dogs except in very rare cases, but you should definitely consult your vet if you believe your dog has eaten enough garlic to suffer anaemia or stomach upset outside the norm.
+Garlic isn’t fatal immediately to dogs except in very rare cases, but you should consult your vet if you believe your dog has eaten enough garlic to suffer anemia or stomach upset outside the norm.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.